 “A private coordinating process, the outcomes of which reflect the public interest, is best able to flexibly meet the changing needs of the Internet and of Internet users.
 ICANN and DOC recognize that there is a group of participants that engage in ICANN's processes to a greater extent than Internet users generally.”

-Therefore, the WHOIS review team felt that we should solicit input beyond the ICANN constituencies.
+Therefore, the WHOIS Review Team felt that we should solicit input beyond the ICANN constituencies.
 Specific questions related to consumer trust were:

 What factors influence consumer’s perception of trustworthy websites?